-(j) Interest payments
+Interest payments

-Finance costs are charged to profit and loss over the term of the debt using the effective interest rate method so that the amount charged is at a constant rate on the carrying amount.
-Issue costs are initially recognised as a reduction in the proceeds of the associated capital instrument.
+Finance costs are charged to the Profit and Loss Account over the term of the debt using the effective interest rate method so that the amount charged is at a constant rate on the carrying amount.
+Issue costs are initially recognised as a reduction in the proceeds of the associated instrument.